AmrElsersy/PointPainting/tensorrt_inference/README.md

 # TensorRT & CUDA for Point Painting

-Optimized Inference for both Bisenetv2 for semantic segmentation using TensoRT & CUDA, and the PointPainting Fusion algorithm using CUDA in C++
+Optimized Inference for both Bisenetv2 for semantic segmentation using TensoRT & CUDA (`1.5x faster`), and the PointPainting Fusion algorithm using CUDA in C++ (`4x faster`)

 ![pointpainting](../images/point_painting.png)